AstroNvim/astrolsp/README.md

     inlay_hints = false, -- enable/disable inlay hints on start
     lsp_handlers = true, -- enable/disable setting of lsp_handlers
     semantic_tokens = true, -- enable/disable semantic token highlighting
   },
+  -- Configure buffer local auto commands to add when attaching a language server autocmds = {
+    -- first key is the `augroup` (:h augroup) lsp_document_highlight = {
+      -- condition to create/delete auto command group -- can either be a string of a client capability or a function of `fun(client, bufnr): boolean` -- condition will be resolved for each client on each execution and if it ever fails for all clients, -- the auto commands will be deleted for that buffer cond = "textDocument/documentHighlight",
+      -- list of auto commands to set
+      {
+        -- events to trigger
+        event = { "CursorHold", "CursorHoldI" },
+        -- the rest of the autocmd options (:h nvim_create_autocmd) desc = "Document Highlighting",
+        callback = function() vim.lsp.buf.document_highlight() end,
+      },
+      {
+        event = { "CursorMoved", "CursorMovedI", "BufLeave" },
+        desc = "Document Highlighting Clear",
+        callback = function() vim.lsp.buf.clear_references() end,
+      },
+    },
+  },
   -- Configure default capabilities for language servers (`:h vim.lsp.protocol.make_client.capabilities()`) capabilities = {